ericmjl/thesis/text/04-future-work.md

 ![Circos panel depicting the connectivity of a particular HA & NA subtype combination with other subtypes.
 Within each circos plot, subtypes are ordered from the 12 o’clock position in increasing connectivity, starting with the lowest-ranked at 12 o’clock and increasing clockwise.
 The highest-connected subtype, H3N8, is found just before the 12 o’clock position.
 Mx: “mixed subtype”.](./figures/circos.jpg)

-A naive model of new subtype emergence would assume that reassortment between subtypes happens only by chance, and that us not having observed all subtypes would merely be a function of time.
+A naive statistical model of new subtype emergence would assume that reassortment between subtypes happens only by chance, and that us not having observed all subtypes would merely be a function of time.
 This would assume that new subtype emergence is essentially unpredictable.

-Another more sophisticated model of new subtype emergence would take greater advantage of the observation that certain subtypes of virus are more heavily associated with particular viral hosts.
+Another more sophisticated statistical model of new subtype emergence would take greater advantage of the observation that certain subtypes of virus are more heavily associated with particular viral hosts.
 Because viruses have a very strong reliance on hosts for movement, it would make sense that where hosts overlap geographically, and even interact at a "host ecological niche" level, there would be a greater probability of viral subtypes associated with those host pairs to reassort, and hence produce new viral subtypes.

+### Denser Sampling

+As things stand right now, we do not detect whether a reassortment event happens prior to or after the host switch event.
+This caveat was addressed in Application 1, where we argued that it did not matter whether reassortment was helpful prior to or after host switching, as .
+In theory, denser sampling is required to be able to identify whether a reassortment event happened prior to or after a host switch event.
+Single viral particle sequencing from a viral host would be a very enabling technology here, and if paired with denser sampling, would open the doors to quantifying the relative viral load in a mixed infection, including reassortant viruses that emerge from the coinfection.

 ### Homologous Reassortment